American Mathematical Society: History

 The AMS was founded in 1888 as the New York Mathematical Society, the brainchild of Thomas Fiske, who was impressed by the London Mathematical Society on a visit to England.
-John Howard Van Amringe was the first president and Fiske became secretary.
-The society soon decided to publish a journal, but ran into some resistance, due to concerns about competing with the American Journal of Mathematics.
+John Howard Van Amringe became the first president while Fiske became secretary.
+The society soon decided to publish a journal, but ran into some resistance over concerns about competing with the American Journal of Mathematics.
 The result was the Bulletin of the American Mathematical Society, with Fiske as editor-in-chief.
 The de facto journal, as intended, was influential in increasing membership.
-The popularity of the Bulletin soon led to Transactions of the American Mathematical Society and Proceedings of the American Mathematical Society, which were also de facto journals.
+The popularity of the Bulletin soon led to the launches of the Transactions of the American Mathematical Society and Proceedings of the American Mathematical Society, which were also de facto journals.

-In 1891 Charlotte Angas Scott of Britain became the first woman to join the AMS, then called the New York Mathematical Society.
+In 1891, Charlotte Scott of Britain became the first woman to join the AMS, then called the New York Mathematical Society.
 The society reorganized under its present name (American Mathematical Society) and became a national society in 1894, and that year Scott became the first woman on the first Council of the society.
 In 1927 Anna Pell-Wheeler became the first woman to present a lecture at the society's Colloquium.

-In 1951 there was a south-eastern sectional meeting of the Mathematical Association of America in Nashville.
+In 1951 there was a southeastern sectional meeting of the Mathematical Association of America in Nashville.
 The citation delivered at the 2007 MAA awards presentation, where Lee Lorch received a standing ovation, recorded that: